Festooning bees: lacework between the frames

 Researchers Muller and Hepburn studied the festoons of Cape honey bees in South Africa.
 They found that workers in a certain age group produced the same amount of wax as others in their age group whether they were in a festoon or not.
 Furthermore, they found that about half the new wax originated from bees in a festoon and half from bees elsewhere in the nest, except in winter.
 In winter nearly all new wax came from non-festooning bees.

-In a way, not knowing why they occur makes festoons all the more beautiful.
+Honey bees always keep us guessing, and festooning is nearly as mysterious as washboarding.
+In a way, not knowing why these behaviors occur, makes them all the more beautiful.
 Be sure to take a look.

 Rusty